Bounded-memory adjusted scores estimation in generalized linear models with large data sets: Demonstration: Diverted US flights in 2000

 \section{Demonstration: Diverted US flights in 2000}

-We demonstrate here the one-pass and two-pass implementations using data on all $5,683,047$ commercial flights within the USA in 2000.
+We demonstrate here the one-pass and two-pass implementations using data on all $5\,683\,047$ commercial flights within the USA in 2000.
 The data set is part of the data that was shared during The Data Exposition Poster Session of the Graphics Section of the Joint Statistical meetings in 2009, and is available at the Harvard Dataverse data repository \citep{air2000:2009}.

 Suppose that interest is in modelling the probability of diverted US flights in 2000 in terms of the departure date attributes, the scheduled departure and arrival times, the coordinates and distance between departure and planned arrival airports, and the carrier.
-Towards this goal, we assume that the diversion status of the $i$th flight is a Bernoulli random variable with probability modelled as
+Towards this goal, we assume that the diversion status of the $i$th flight is a Bernoulli random variable with probability $\pi_i$ modelled as

-and that diversions are conditionally independent given the covariate information that appears in the above expression.
-The covariate information consists of $M_i$, which is a vector of $12$ dummy variables characterizing the calendar month that the $i$th flight took place, $W_i$, which is a vector of $7$ dummy variables characterizing the week day that the $i$th flight took place, $C_i$, which is a dummy variable with $11$ levels, characterizing the carrier (out of $11$ carriers) of the $i$th flight, $T_{(d),i}$ and $T_{(a),i}$, which are the planned departure and arrival times in a 24 hour format, $D_i$, which is the distance between the origin and planned destination airport, respectively and $L_{(d), i}$ and $L_{(a), i}$, which are the $(x, y, z)$ coordinates of the departure and arrival airport, respectively, computed from longitude (lon) and latitude (lat) information as $x = \cos(\rm lat) \cos(\rm lon)$, $y = \cos(\rm lat) \sin(\rm lon)$, and $z = \sin(\rm lat)$.
+and that diversions are conditionally independent given the covariate information that appears in~(\ref{eq:air_probit}).
+The covariate information consists of $M_i$, which is a vector of $12$ dummy variables characterizing the calendar month that the $i$th flight took place; $W_i$, which is a vector of $7$ dummy variables characterizing the week day that the $i$th flight took place; $C_i$, which is a vector of $11$ dummy variables, characterizing the carrier of the $i$th flight; $T_{(d),i}$ and $T_{(a),i}$, which are the planned departure and arrival times in a 24 hour format, respectively; $D_i$, which is the distance between the origin and planned destination airport, respectively, and; $L_{(d), i}$ and $L_{(a), i}$, which are the $(x, y, z)$ coordinates of the departure and arrival airport, respectively, computed from longitude (lon) and latitude (lat) information as $x = \cos(\rm lat) \cos(\rm lon)$, $y = \cos(\rm lat) \sin(\rm lon)$, and $z = \sin(\rm lat)$.

-For identifiability reasons, we fix $\beta_{1} = 0$ (January as a reference category), $\gamma_1 = 0$ (Monday as a reference category) and $\delta_2 = 0$ (carrier AQ as a reference category).
-Ignoring the columns corresponding to those parameters, the model matrix for the model with linear predictor as in~(\ref{eq:air_probit}) has dimension $5683047 \times 37$, which requires about $1.6$GB of memory.
+For identifiability reasons, we fix $\beta_{1} = 0$ (January as a reference month), $\gamma_1 = 0$ (Monday as a reference day) and $\delta_2 = 0$ (carrier AQ as a reference carrier).
+Ignoring the columns corresponding to those parameters, the model matrix for the model with linear predictor as in~(\ref{eq:air_probit}) has dimension $5683047 \times 37$, which requires about $1.6$GB of memory, which is, nowadays, manageable by the available memory in many mid-range laptops.